bzurkowski/docker-workshops/building-images.md

 In order to package our sample application into a Docker image, we need to write a `Dockerfile`.

-Dockerfile is a text file containing all the instructions that the Docker engine needs to know in order to prepare the application environment:
+Dockerfile is a text file containing all instructions that the Docker engine needs to know in order to prepare the application environment:

 * a base Docker image to run from,
 * copying application code,